shiddy/shiddy.github.io/source/posts/Setting_up_GPG_and_Hardware_Tokens.md

 Two more to go!
 Let's create our *Authenticate* key next

-Invoke `addkey` again, `(11) ECC (set your own capabilities)` and this time only enabling the *Authorization* capability and disabling any other capabilites. `0` for the expiration date, and a confimation with `y`.
+Invoke `addkey` again, `(11) ECC (set your own capabilities)` and this time only enabling the *Authorization* capability and disabling any other capabilities. `0` for the expiration date, and a confirmation with `y`.

-One final `addkey`, `(12) ECC (encrypt only)`, `(1) Curve 25519` for the elliptic curve, `0` for the expiration date, and finnally `y` to confirm
+One final `addkey`, `(12) ECC (encrypt only)`, `(1) Curve 25519` for the elliptic curve, `0` for the expiration date, and finally `y` to confirm

 finally we want to cleanly exit gpg with `save`.

 Huzzah!
 We now have a bunch of public and private keys!

 If we note what is returned to us here, we can see our master key set up with `sec ed25519` and our *Sign* and *Authenticate* keys as `ssb ed25519`.
-However our *Encryption* key is a `ssb cv25519` which specifies that it's going to be using an *integrated encryption scheme* (IES) to encrypt since the plaintext that can be encrypted in most eliptic curves is much smaller than RSA at similar bit lengths.
+However our *Encryption* key is a `ssb cv25519` which specifies that it's going to be using an *integrated encryption scheme* (IES) to encrypt since the plaintext that can be encrypted in most elliptic curves is much smaller than RSA at similar bit lengths.

-It's also worth point out that we could create any subkey with any algorithm you desire, so if you for example worked at a place where it might not be guaranteed that you can ssh with eliptic curves, then you can reasonably only create the Authorization key as a RSA4096 while keeping the other two subkey pairs as EC25519.
+It's also worth point out that we could create any subkey with any algorithm you desire, so if you for example worked at a place where it might not be guaranteed that you can ssh with elliptic curves, then you can reasonably only create the Authorization key as a RSA4096 while keeping the other two subkey pairs as EC25519.

 We can optionally add an image to this key with `addphoto` but it's worth noting that this is going to be stored on other people's machines, and that we don't want to make the people offering free cryptography solutions sad, so limiting the size is ideal.